telerik/xaml-docs/integration/visual-studio-extensions/for-wpf-vs-extensions-project-convert.md

 This article shows how to convert a standard WPF project to a Telerik WPF project.

+The project conversion feature is available only for .NET Framework projects.

-Progress Telerik UI for WPF Extension's __Convert Project Wizard__ could be accessed through the Visual Studio's _Extension__ menu when you need to convert an existing WPF application to a Telerik WPF application.
+Progress Telerik UI for WPF Extension's __Convert Project Wizard__ could be accessed through the Visual Studio's __Extensions__ menu when you need to convert an existing WPF application to a Telerik WPF application.

 ![VSExtentions WPF Overview Menu Convert](images/VSExtentions_WPF_OverviewMenuConvert.png)